 Laura Turner Seydel is an international environmental advocate and eco-living expert dedicated to creating a healthy and sustainable future for our children.

 Laura serves on her family’s foundation boards including The Turner Foundation, Jane Smith Turner Foundation, the Turner Endangered Species Fund, and Ted’s Montana Grill.
 She is vice chair of League of Conservation Voters Education Fund and sits on additional national boards including League of Conservation Voters, Defenders of Wildlife, Waterkeeper Alliance, the Carter Center Board of Councilors, as well as serving on the advisory board for the Ray C. Anderson Foundation.
 She is a member of the Rotary Club of Downtown Atlanta.
 Laura lives with her husband and her three children in their home, EcoManor, the first LEED certified Gold residence in the southeastern United States.

-For more information about Laura Turner Seydel, visit www.lauraseydel.com.
+For more information about Laura Turner Seydel, visit lauraseydel.com.